wmo-im/wis2-gdc/docs/source/running.rst

 Running
 =======

-As defined by the WIS2 Technical Regulations, wis2-gdc is an event driven service which listens to WIS2 Global Broker services in ordder to manage discovery metadata publication.
+As defined by the WIS2 Technical Regulations, wis2-gdc is an event driven service which listens to WIS2 Global Broker services in order to manage discovery metadata publication.

 Interactive discovery metadata workflows
 ----------------------------------------